fschuhi/digital-garden-rob-burbea-publish/Index/Tiredness.md

 [[Appreciation]] | 1 | <span class="counts"><a data-href="The Place of Samadhi in Metta Practice" class="internal-link">The Place of Samadhi in Metta Practice</a> (1)</span>
 [[Aversion]] | 1 | <span class="counts"><a data-href="The Place of Samadhi in Metta Practice" class="internal-link">The Place of Samadhi in Metta Practice</a> (1)</span>

+### Quotes
+**<a data-href="The Place of Samadhi in Metta Practice" class="internal-link">The Place of Samadhi in Metta Practice</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> I think it's really the whole range of that.
+But certainly the allowing the spaciousness, the letting go, is very significant.
+You can be letting go of a lot of aversion in that.
+Aversion has a lot to do with tiredness.
+When there's aversion around, it's just very tiring.
+So letting go, being spacious, actually allows that to just let go. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="The Place of Samadhi in Metta Practice > Be willing to experiment with the whole range of it" data-href="The Place of Samadhi in Metta Practice#Be willing to experiment with the whole range of it" class="internal-link">Be willing to experiment with the whole range of it</a>_</span>

+**<a data-href="Compassion (talk)" class="internal-link">Compassion (talk)</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> When there's grief around, if it's grief, it will be tiring.
+That tiring, that tiredness, it kind of makes the being, makes the heart, more vulnerable to more grief, which makes the heart _more_ tired.
+And it spirals on itself that way. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Compassion (talk) > 4 Grief" data-href="Compassion (talk)#4 Grief" class="internal-link">(4) Grief</a>_</span>